outdreamer/build-a-cure-1/docs/core_analysis/base.md

         - changing stabilization based on randomness
         - changing interface development based on randomness
         - changing systematization based on randomness
+        - changing object change based on a changeable interface (change stack, like changing orientation of an object within a system that is changing)
+        - changing change types

         - as change increases, what change objects (types/rules/rates/direction) alter position/connection/distance/existence?
           - what else changes
           - what aspects of change are altered